jlegewie/zotfile/readme.md

 #### Changes in 3.0

-- **Improved annotation extraction**
+- **Improved extraction of annotation**

     The extraction of pdf annotations using pdf.js works much better now!
 Zotfile uses a modified version of the updated [pdf.js](https://github.com/mozilla/pdf.js) library ([here](https://github.com/jlegewie/pdf.js) is the fork).
-It now supports more pdf standards, the detection of spaces works much better, annotations are sorted correctly, and future updates to new versions of pdf.js are relatively easy.
+The new version supports more pdf standards, detects spaces more precisely, sorts annotations in the correct order, and future updates to new versions of pdf.js are relatively easy.
 There are still  pdfs that won't work though!
 Some pdf standards are not yet supported and if you can not copy & paste text from the pdf file using your pdf viewer (e.g. Preview), it's unlikely that zotfile can help.

-- **Jump to annotation: Open pdf on page with annotation**
+- **Goto to annotation in pdf**

     The extracted annotations now include a link that opens the pdf file on the corresponding page.
-For the extracted annotation `"This is my highlighted text" (zotfile 2013: 4)`, `zotfile 2013: 4` is a link that opens the corresponding pdf on the page with the annotation.
+For the extracted annotation `"This is my text" (zotfile 2013: 4)`, `zotfile 2013: 4` is a link that opens the pdf on the page with the annotation.
 Currently, this feature only works from reports (right-click on item and select `generate report`) but future version of Zotero might be able to open the links directly from the note (see discussion [here](https://forums.zotero.org/discussion/15186/clickable-links-in-notes/) and [here](https://forums.zotero.org/discussion/25832/note-hyperlinks-in-standalone/))

 - **Tablet feature: Restrict saved search for tablet files to sub-folders**

     You can now right-click on the two saved searches for tablet files and restrict them to one of your custom sub-folders.
-This is very helpful to quickly see which files are in which folder.
+This is very helpful to quickly see the files that are in a specific sub-folder.

 - **Tablet feature: Support of colored tags in Zotero 4**

-    The new version also tags the parent item when an attachment is send to the tablet so that you can easily see which items are on the tablet.
+    Zotfile now tags the parent item when an attachment is send to the tablet so that you can easily see which items are on the tablet.
 Simply assign colors to the two tablet tags (`_tablet` and `_tablet_modified`).
 But DO NOT manually add the tag to items or attachments (also not using the keys for colored tags).
     <!-- The new version includes two major changes that allow you to work with colored tags.
 First, zotfile now also tags the parent item when an attachment is send to the tablet.
 As a result, you can easily see which items are on the tablet and also which items have been modified.
 Second, using the keys associated with colored tags, you can now send attachments to the tablet and get them back with a simple keystroke.
 Note that the two tablet tags (`_tablet` and `_tablet_modified`) behave like one tag for key presses: pressing the key for either of the two tags *always* sends attachments to the tablet or gets them back.
 An attachment, for example, might only have the `_tablet_modified` tag because it was modified but pressing the key for the tablet tag `_tablet` still removes the attachment from the tablet and therefore *does not* assign the `_tablet` tag.
 To use these features, simply assign colors to the two tablet tags (`_tablet` and `_tablet_modified`). -->

 - Italian localization (thanks to Roberto Caviglia)